BuffaloBorn/timetracker/COMMANDS.md

 Post.method(:somerandommethod).source_location
 ```

-Another useful technquie to use the routes commands
+Another useful technique to use the routes commands

 ```bash
 $  bundle exec rake routes
 ```

-This allows you to see all the routes available ib the application.
+This allows you to see all the routes available within the application.

-On the flip side, you can go the routes.rb and compare what is define in the routes flle to what is in routes command output.
+On the flip side, you can go the routes.rb and compare what is define in the routes file to what is in routes command output.

 This shows how users interact with http url and other standard base actions.